maxharlow/newsagent/README.md

 ##### ► `match-transform`

 Select parts of text using a regular expression and transform them.
-Expects text input, and outputs text unless `field` is specified.
+Expects text/text-array input and outputs text, unless `field` is specified.

 * `match` A regular expression
 * `transform` Text to output, using groups from the match, eg. `\\1`